Hours: 7:30 am to 5:30 pm – Please call prior to 4:30 pm for all inspection requests.

 d.
 If the only fire apparatus access road has a grade greater than 10% for more than 500 ft.

-- Landscape Design – 1 copy on 8-1/2″x11″ or 11″x17″ paper showing landscape plan, include parks trip trees and any fencing in lieu of landscaping per landscape ordinance (see landscaping requirements).
-If a landscape design is already submitted with the ARC approval from item #1, that may be sufficient for this requirement.
+- Landscape Design – include park strip trees and any fencing in lieu of landscaping per landscape ordinance (see landscaping requirements).
+If a landscape design is already submitted with the ARC approval from item #1, that may be sufficient for this requirement

-- Structural engineering – 2 copies wet stamped
+- Structural engineering – with electronic engineer’s stamp

-- Gas line diagram – 2 copies (commonly drawn on foundation plan – see sample).
-An updated gas line diagram must be submitted to the inspector at the rough 4-way.
+- Gas line diagram – (commonly drawn on foundation plan – see sample).
+An updated gas line diagram must be submitted to the inspector at the rough 4-way

 If you are a contractor planning to build multiple houses using the same building plans, please see Cardfile Plan Review Program.